getsolus/help-center-docs/packaging/submitting-a-package/en.md

 ### Updating files

-That's easy.
-Don't make a new commit, just make any relevant changes to your local tree, adding + removing as before, but this time run: `git commit --amend`
+That's easy. **Don't make a new commit**, just make any relevant changes to your local tree, adding + removing as before, but this time run: `git commit --amend`.

 This will amend your original changes, and you can submit the patch once more with `arc diff`.

 A new editor session will open, where you can provide details about the changes you've made between the last revision and the newly amended one.
 This comment will help reviewers to see what you've changed, to streamline the process of getting your patch into Solus.

 The web UI will automatically update with the latest patch, without having to create any new tasks.
 Once accepted, your patch will be merged, and a build will be issued.

+**Notes:**

+- If you have already created a new commit, run `git rebase -i HEAD~2` to squash the commits, change the commit message to the same commit message as the original, removing any suggested commit message from git itself.
+- If you are concerned with `arc diff` creating a new Differential, you can run `arc diff --update DXXXXX`, changing `XXXXX` to the number assign to your initial Differential.
+  - If you have created a new Differential already, you can abandon it and update your previous differential by choosing the Add Action section below the web-based patch GUI, then choose "Abandon Revision", then click Submit.

 ### Updating Task Information